Brief summary of papers

-4. Rank 2 Local Systems and Abelian varieties. in preparation

-Here is a talk I gave on this work at BIRS.

-3. Rank 2 Local Systems, Barsotti-Tate groups, and Shimura Curves. in preparation
+3. Rank 2 Local Systems, Barsotti-Tate groups, and Shimura Curves. submitted

 This paper will subsume the second half of my thesis.
 Let X be a smooth projective curve over a finite field whose order is a square.
 We construct a "natural" bijection between (certain) rank 2 local systems on X and (certain) Barsotti-Tate groups on X. We conjecture that both of these "come from" families of abelian varieties; more precisely, we believe they come from families of fake elliptic curves.
 We use this bijection to give a criterion for being a Shimura curve over Fq.
 We also study the field-of-coefficients of compatible systems.
 Other than Abe's recent work, the main new ingredient is a descent-of-scalars criterion for general K-linear Tannakian categories.

 This paper mostly subsumes the first half of my thesis and improves the results on dynamics.
 To a "correspondence without a core", we associate a graph G together with a large group of "algebraic" automorphisms A. This graph reflects the "generic dynamics" of the correspondence, i.e. the dynamics of the generic point.
 In the case of a Hecke correspondence of modular curves, this is related to the action of PSL2(Ql) on its building.
 When the graph G is a tree, we show that (G,A) in fact shares properties with the action of PSL2(Ql) on its building.

-# Updated

-Brief summary of papers